 AI doesn’t want your design job, really, it said so.

 Like many companies, mine recently decided to eliminate the entire design function and opted instead to have engineering use AI to deliver the UX.
-I won't lie, it was a surprising move.
-Especially given the CEO had spent months since he joined reinforcing the message need to be customer obsessed.
-(Who is more customer obsessed than UX?)
+I won’t lie, it was a surprising move.
+But it was it is, and the company made the decision to trust their UX to Engineering and AI.

 Needless to say most of my colleagues were as confused by the decision to eliminate the design team as I was.
 One of them, in a effort to get a better perspective on its implications, turned to Google Gemini.
 He shared the response with me, and I have to admit I found it oddly reassuring; AI it seems understands there is still a deep need for designers in software development.